Cocker Spaniel eye problems can make your dog's life a misery!

-However, conjunctivitis caused by an infection may be contagious to other dogs so it's important to be strict about hygiene to avoid passing this on, especially if you have other pets in your home.
+However, conjunctivitis caused by an infection may be contagious to other dogs, so it's essential to be strict about hygiene to avoid passing this on, especially if you have other pets.

-Your vet may prescribe antibiotic eye drops or ointment depending on whether the problem is the result of an allergy or an infection.
+Your vet may prescribe antibiotic eye drops or ointment depending on whether the problem results from an allergy or an infection.

-The bacteria that causes conjunctivitis is not the same as the one that affects humans, so dogs can't pass conjunctivitis on to humans.
+The bacteria that cause conjunctivitis differ from those that affect humans, so dogs can't pass the condition on to humans.

-As far as canine eye problems go, this is probably one of the most painful.
+As far as canine eye problems go, this is one of the most painful.

-Entropion is a condition where your dog's eyelid rolls inward, causing the eyelashes and hair to rub against the eyeball which can cause considerable irritation and pain, and long-term, quite a bit of damage to the cornea.
+Entropion is a condition where your dog's eyelid rolls inward.
+This causes the eyelashes and fur to rub against the dog's eyeball, leading to considerable irritation, pain and, long-term, quite a bit of damage to the cornea.

-This condition normally affects both eyes at the same time and can be in upper or lower lids, but it's more common in the lower lids.
+Entropion usually affects both eyes simultaneously and can be in the upper or lower lids; however, it's more common in the lower lids.

-Where entropion is hereditary, puppies may be born with it or develop it within the first 12 months of their life, however it's more commonly seen in older Cocker Spaniels.
+Where entropion is hereditary, puppies may be born with it or develop it within the first 12 months; however, it's more commonly seen in older Cocker Spaniels.

 Symptoms include; pain, watery eyes, blinking, swollen lids, and ulcers.